-Below is a list of frequently asked questions about the undergraduate program at the Carroll School of Management.
-If you have a question that is not addressed below or need additional information, please contact the Office of the Associate Dean for Undergraduates in Fulton 315.
+If you have a question that is not addressed below or need additional information, please contact the Office of the Senior Associate Dean for Undergraduates in Fulton 315.

-A student should consult personally with his or her professor about a disputed grade.
+A student should consult personally with their professor about a disputed grade.
 If further satisfaction is required, the student should speak with the Department Chair.
-Please visit the academic policies section for more specific details on academic grievances.
+Please visit the Current Students page for more specific details on academic grievances.

 Failures (F) do remain on a student’s transcript.